MiraGeoscience/curve-apps/docs/source/peak-finder/peak_finder.rst

 .. _peak_finder:

-Peak-Finder
+Peak Finder
 ===========

-Peak-finder has been designed for the detection and grouping of time-domain electromagnetic (TEM) anomalies measured along flight lines.
+Peak Finder has been designed for the detection and grouping of time-domain electromagnetic (TEM) anomalies measured along flight lines.
 Anomaly markers can be exported to `Geoscience ANALYST <https://www.mirageoscience.com/mining-industry-software/geoscience-analyst/>`_, along with various metrics for characterization and targeting.